-On December 30, 1999, the State filed its petition to declare respondent a sexually dangerous person.
+The State filed its petition to declare respondent a sexually dangerous person on December 30, 1999.
 On that same date, respondent objected to the filing of the "sexually dangerous person" petition, objected to any further delay, and filed a demand for a speedy trial.
 The trial court set the matter for status on January 24, 2000, and for trial on February 14, 2000.
-Also, on December 30, 1999, the trial court suppressed certain statements respondent made to the police because the State failed to prove they were voluntary and failed to prove that respondent waived his right to counsel.
+Also, on December 30, 1999, the trial court suppressed certain statements respondent made to the police, because the State failed to prove that they were voluntary and that respondent waived his right to counsel.

 On February 14, 2000, the trial court granted the State's motion to reschedule the hearing to March 31, 2000.
 Respondent's counsel answered ready for the February 14 trial.

 On March 21, an attorney from the public defender's office moved for a continuance because respondent's former counsel had left the public defender's office.
 The trial court continued the trial to June 5, 2000.
 On June 2, respondent requested another continuance, and the trial was set for August 14, 2000.
-The jury trial commenced on August 14, 2000.
+The jury trial on the State's petition commenced on August 14, 2000.

 In addition to the other evidence at trial, the State offered the expert testimony of several witnesses.
 Oris Wasyliw, the director of adult clinical psychology at the Isaac Ray Center in Chicago, testified that he evaluated respondent.
 As part of that evaluation, he conducted a clinical interview of respondent as well as several objective tests.
 Wasyliw also reviewed prior evaluations, prior treatment records, police reports, and court documents.